How to set up a fitness tracker or smartwatch

-Some fitness trackers and smartwatches come with a USB charging cable and an AC adaptor plug to connect it to the mains for charging.
-Others are supplied with just a USB charging cable, which can be used with an AC adaptor plug that you already own – such as the one for charging your smartphone or tablet – or by plugging directly in to a USB port on your PC or laptop.
+Some fitness trackers and smartwatches come supplied with a USB charging cable and an AC adaptor plug to connect it to the mains for charging.
+Others come with a just a USB charging cable, which you can use with an AC adaptor plug that you already own – such as the one for charging your smartphone or tablet – or by plugging it in to a USB port on your PC or laptop.

 Install the app on your smartphone

-You'll need to navigate to Google Play or the App store on your phone, search for the companion app – for example the Fitbit app or Garmin Connect – and click install.
+You'll need to navigate to Google Play or the App store on your phone, search for the companion app – say, the Fitbit app or Garmin Connect – and click install.

 Set up an account

-Once you've installed the app, you'll be prompted to set up an account or log in if you already have one.
-This may involve creating a username and password, selecting your device from a list and entering biometric data such as height and weight.
+Once you've installed the app, you'll be prompted to set up an account, or log in if you already have an account with that brand.
+Setting up an account may involve creating a username and password, selecting your device from a list and entering biometric data such as height and weight.
 You'll also be asked to agree to any terms and conditions.

 Pair with your phone

 Now it's time to pair your fitness tracker or watch with your smartphone, which allows you to view your health and fitness data via the app.
-If your device can receive smart notifications, then pairing will set up this feature too.
 Make sure your device is near your phone, and that your phone is connected to the internet.
-You'll also need to ensure your Bluetooth is switched on on your mobile, which can be found in the settings menu.
+You'll also need to ensure your phone's Bluetooth is switched on; you can find this in the settings menu.

 Staying active with a fitness tracker or smartwatch

-Now that you're setup and paired, it's time to get active.
-Familiarise yourself with your fitness watch or trackers controls and features by reading the manual.
-You'll most likely find a button to cycle through the onscreen menus, which may display steps, heart rate or calories burned for example.
+Now that you're set up and paired, it's time to get active.
+Familiarise yourself with your smartwatch or fitness tracker controls and features by reading the manual.
+You'll most likely find a button to cycle through the on-screen menus, which may display steps, heart rate or calories burned, for example.
 This is sometimes combined with other buttons with different functions, or a touchscreen.

 Getting the most from your fitness tracker or smartwatch